LukeMcCann/Atari_AssemblyProjects/README.md

     project, I have included the version of DASM (and a Stella.exe) in the ProjectRelatedFiles folder read on for assistance in assembling 6502 assembly.

+# Project Spec:

+    This project utilises NTSC standards.
+This is due to the extended colour pallette compared to PAL standards, and also the fact I am using American emulators to run the programs.

 # Alternative Methods:

     8-Bit Workshop Broswer-Based IDE - https://8bitworkshop.com/v3.3.0/?=&platform=vcs&file=examples%2Fhello